 Usage of apikey

-If you are configuring OData v2 endpoints in SAP Cloud Platform Integration OData V2 outbound/receiver adapter, which are authenticated by apikey, then you can create a header named apikey in either content modifier or script step (like myHeader in the above section) and provide the required value to apikey.
+If you are configuring OData v2 endpoints in SAP Cloud Integration OData V2 outbound/receiver adapter, which are authenticated by apikey, then you can create a header named apikey in either content modifier or script step (like myHeader in the above section) and provide the required value to apikey.

 Then, you need to provide this header in Request Headers of HEADER DETAILS section as well as Request Headers of METADATA DETAILS section as shown below.